 I go trekking alone a lot.
 With compass and map.

-Spot (not Alex) is a GPS tracker with an emergency GETMETHEHELLOUTOFTHISIAMHURT! button.
+No, in this case, Spot is a GPS tracker with an emergency

 Push it and people come.